GsorinTheDev/BriefingMapMinigame-Widget/README.md

 * **Unit Deployment:** Tap buttons to add units to your chosen side of the map.

 ## ⚙️ Configuration
-To change the weather location, open the code (`script.js` or `index.html`) and update your city or coordinates in the config section.
+To change the weather location clic on the parameter button top right on the screen, then type the city name, it will change the weather and city name automaticaly.

 ## 🚀 Getting Started
 1. Open ICUE, select iframe widget and add the code.